flecoqui/Windows10/Samples/TestMediaApp/README.md

 1. Support of Project Rome to launch remotely TestMediaApp from one device to another device</p>
 2. Support of several pages : Player Page, Companion Page, Playlist Page and Settings Page.</p>
 3. Support of a new JSON model to support music playlist (Artist, Album), TV channels  </p>
-4. Generate the build with Visual Studio 2017 </p>